morsecodemedia/alexa-better-doctor/README.md

 ## Repository Documentation
 Once you clone down the repository, you will need to run `npm install` to get the required packages.

+### App IDs and API Keys
+You will need to set a few keys and IDs for this all to work.
+#### Alexa App ID
+In `/src/index.js` look for the following line and add your app id.

+	const APP_ID = ""; // This value would be your Skill ID.
+You can find this on https://developer.amazon.com/

+#### Google Maps API Key
+In `/src/Handlers.js` look for the following line and add your api key.

+	const googleMapsApiKey = ""; // Google Maps API Key goes here

+#### BetterDoctor API Key
+In `/src/?.js` look for the following line and add your api key.
+	const betterDoctorApiKey = ""; // BetterDoctor API Key goes here

 ### Intents & Slots
 The intent schema JSON file is found in `/speachAssets`.